 At the Law Offices of Diane J.N.
-Morin, we understand that when you and your same-sex partner seek a California divorce, our laws may or may not apply to your specific situation.
+Morin INC., we understand that when you and your same-sex partner seek a California divorce, our laws may or may not apply to your specific situation.
 Many state laws do not fully consider the special problems that you and other same-sex couples often face when you divorce.

 The Arbitration Law Review explains that while the U.S. Supreme Court legalized same-sex marriage in its 2015 Obergefell v.
 Hodges decision, it did not require the states to immediately modify their divorce laws so as to encompass same-sex couples as well as heterosexual couples.
 Not surprisingly, states have been slow to revise their laws.
 Consequently, a mediated divorce may be just what you and your spouse need to solve any legal problems you may otherwise encounter.

 The purpose of mediation, whether entered into by heterosexual or same-sex spouses, is to allow the parties to resolve their own issues rather than leaving important life-impacting decisions up to a judge.
 Unlike a traditional litigated divorce, mediation lets you and your partner maintain control over your respective lives.